Rodanthe, North Carolina: Ecology

-According to the A. W. Kuchler U.S. potential natural vegetation types, Rodanthe, North Carolina would have a dominant vegetation type of Live oak/Sea Oats Uniola paniculata (90) with a dominant vegetation form of Coastal Prairie (20).
+According to the A. W. Kuchler U.S. potential natural vegetation types, Rodanthe would have a dominant vegetation type of live oak/sea oats Uniola paniculata (90) with a dominant vegetation form of Coastal Prairie (20).

 Education

 Residents are zoned to Dare County Schools.
 Zoned schools are Cape Hatteras Elementary School and Cape Hatteras Secondary School.

 In popular culture

 Nights in Rodanthe

 In 2002, Nicholas Sparks published the book Nights in Rodanthe, a romance novel about two visitors to Rodanthe.
 George C. Wolfe directed a film adaptation of the same name, which was partially filmed in the town of Rodanthe and entirely filmed in eastern North Carolina – including Cape Hatteras, Southport and Wilmington.
 The movie was released on September 26, 2008.
 Several Rodanthe landmarks such as the Rodanthe Pier were used during filming.
 During film production, one of the rental houses, "Serendipity", the northeasternmost house in Rodanthe, was transformed into the fictional "Inn at Rodanthe".
 In November 2009, the house was damaged and declared a public nuisance by Dare County after a nor'easter storm.
 The house was saved from demolition by a private businessman, Ben Huss, a bail bondsman, from Newton, North Carolina.
 Threatened by erosion, the house was moved less than one mile south.
 The interior and exterior of the property were meticulously renovated to replicate the house presented in the film.
 Now a vacation rental, the Inn at Rodanthe has become a popular Outer Banks attraction and is booked year-round.